Skip to content

 Presentation

 These injuries are almost exclusively seen in adolescents.
-Similar to most ankle injuries there will be a history of trauma, symptoms of pain, swelling, and an inability (or painful) weight-bearing.
+Similar to most ankle injuries, there will be a history of trauma, symptoms of pain, swelling, and an inability (or pain) to weight-bearing.

 The clinical exam often reveals localised tenderness to the anterior joint line.
-This contrasts with a sprain where the tenderness is usually below the joint line.
-Marked displacement is prevented by the fibula.
+This contrasts with a sprain, where the tenderness is usually below the joint line.
+The fibula prevents marked displacement.

 Imaging

 This injury can sometimes have an associated ipsilateral tibial shaft fracture or a proximal fibular injury.
-During your clinical exam if you illicit tenderness proximal to the ankle, then include a full-length tibia/fibula x-ray with your request.
+During your clinical exam, if you have illicit tenderness proximal to the ankle, include a full-length tibia/fibula x-ray with your request.

-Does this injury require a CT?
+Does this injury require a CT scan?
 Perhaps!
 See the controversy section below for a more thorough explanation.
-CT is generally only required by the orthopaedic team to assist with surgical planning.
+The orthopaedic team generally only requires a CT scan to assist with surgical planning.

 Image courtesy of Orthobullets.com

-Image showing CT scan of same fracture with >2mm displacement courtesy of Orthobullets.com
+Image showing CT scan of the same fracture with >2mm displacement courtesy of Orthobullets.com

-This injury however often requires a CT scan to assist the orthopaedic team in deciding between conservative and operative management.
+However, this injury often requires a CT scan to assist the orthopaedic team in deciding between conservative and operative management.

-A study by Horn et al showed CT as being more sensitive than plain film at detecting fractures with greater than 2mm displacement (the cut-off point adopted for operative fixation).
+A study by Horn et al. showed that CT is more sensitive than plain film at detecting fractures with greater than 2mm displacement (the cut-off point adopted for operative fixation).

 Treatment

 These fractures are important as they involve the weight-bearing surface and can lead to significant morbidity if missed.
-The treatment of these injuries is not uniform – different methods and cut-offs are described in different case reports and case series.
-Having that said the current marker for operative versus conservative treatment is the degree of displacement of the fracture fragment.
+The treatment of these injuries is not uniform—different methods and cut-offs are described in different case reports and case series.
+That said, the current marker for operative versus conservative treatment is the degree of displacement of the fracture fragment.

 Those with < 2mm displacement can generally be treated conservatively.
-This usually involves an above-knee cast for up to 4 weeks (to control the rotational component) followed by either a walker boot or below-knee cast for a further 2-4 weeks.
-This conservative approach is well documented in having a satisfactory outcome.
+This usually involves an above-knee cast for up to 4 weeks (to control the rotational component) followed by either a walker boot or a below-knee cast for a further 2-4 weeks.
+This conservative approach has been well-documented to have a satisfactory outcome.

-Operative intervention can involve K-wire insertion, use of lag screws or a novel technique involving percutaneously inserted wires with arthroscopic or radiological guidance.
-This new technique is seen as less invasive and as-effective but is technically complex and demanding.
-If this injury presents with a neurovascular compromise or critical skin then emergent surgery is indicated.
+Operative intervention can involve K-wire insertion, the use of lag screws or a novel technique involving percutaneously inserted wires with arthroscopic or radiological guidance.
+This new technique is seen as less invasive and effective but is technically complex and demanding.
+If this injury presents with a neurovascular compromise or critical skin, then emergent surgery is indicated.
 This is, thankfully, rare.

 What to tell the patient

 Recovery: Both operative and conservative measures tend to require up to 8 weeks of immobilisation followed by a rehab phase.
-This phase will vary depending on the age of the patient.
-Most patients have a good outcome with 86% having complete recovery and no sequelae.
+This phase will vary depending on the patient’s age.
+Most patients have a good outcome, with 86% having complete recovery and no sequelae.
 Very few will have pain or limitation of ankle movement.
 Late presentation and a non-anatomical reduction will increase the risk of this.

 Complications